O.J. Simpson Is Free: ‘Social Media Is Everywhere’ So The Juice Isn’t As Loose As People Think

 — The Telegraph (@Telegraph) October 1, 2017

 O.J. has to be on his best behavior and with a number of reporters expected to follow him around, the question pondered today is — will he be able to hold it together and not get too rambunctious about his lack of privacy?
-While it’s Simpson’s murder trial that comes to mind for many people when they think of the legendary football player behind bars, but that is not what he went to jail for.
-After being acquitted of the charges of murdering his wife, Nicole Brown Simpson and their friend, Ron Goldman, O.J. got in trouble with the law once again.
+While it’s Simpson’s murder trial that comes to mind for many people when they think of the legendary football player behind bars, that is not what he went to jail for.
+After being acquitted of the charges of murdering his wife, Nicole Brown Simpson and her friend, Ron Goldman, O.J. got in trouble with the law once again.
 That case ended in a prison sentence where he has spent the last nine years.

-The Nevada Department of Corrections released a short clip of O.J.’s release, which is seen below in the tweet from Scripts News.
+The Nevada Department of Corrections released a short clip of O.J.’s release, which is seen below in the tweet from Scripps National.

 Video of OJ Simpson's release, from the Nevada Department of Corrections… (Story: https://t.co/ODIMSwvVuz) pic.twitter.com/6ASix3ZgXm